httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## HTTP Caching {#caching}

-HTTP caching {{?RFC7234}} is one of the primary benefits of using HTTP for applications; it provides scalability, reduces latency and improves reliability.
+HTTP caching {{?I-D.ietf-httpbis-caching}} is one of the primary benefits of using HTTP for applications; it provides scalability, reduces latency and improves reliability.
 Furthermore, HTTP caches are readily available in browsers and other clients, networks as forward and reverse proxies, Content Delivery Networks and as part of server software.

-Assigning even a short freshness lifetime ({{?RFC7234}}, Section 4.2) -- e.g., 5 seconds -- allows
+Assigning even a short freshness lifetime ({{?I-D.ietf-httpbis-caching}}, Section 4.2) -- e.g., 5
-a response to be reused to satisfy multiple clients, and/or a single client making the same request repeatedly.
-In general, if it is safe to reuse something, consider assigning a freshness lifetime;
-cache implementations take active measures to remove content intelligently when they are out of space, so "it will fill up the cache" is not a valid concern.
+seconds -- allows a response to be reused to satisfy multiple clients, and/or a single client making the same request repeatedly.
+In general, if it is safe to reuse something, consider assigning a freshness lifetime; cache implementations take active measures to remove content intelligently when they are out of space, so "it will fill up the cache" is not a valid concern.

-The most common method for specifying freshness is the max-age response directive ({{?RFC7234}}, Section 5.2.2.8).
-The Expires header ({{?RFC7234}}, Section 5.3) can also be used, but it is not necessary to specify it; all modern cache implementations support Cache-Control, and specifying freshness as a delta is both more convenient in most cases, and less error-prone.
+The most common method for specifying freshness is the max-age response directive ({{?I-D.ietf-httpbis-caching}}, Section 5.2.2.8).
+The Expires header ({{?I-D.ietf-httpbis-caching}}, Section 5.3) can also be used, but it is not necessary to specify it; all modern cache implementations support Cache-Control, and specifying freshness as a delta is both more convenient in most cases, and less error-prone.

 Understand that stale responses (e.g., one with "Cache-Control: max-age=0") can be reused when the cache is disconnected from the origin server; this can be useful for handling network issues.
 See
-{{?RFC7234}}, Section 4.2.4, and also {{?RFC5861}} for additional controls over stale content.
+{{?I-D.ietf-httpbis-caching}}, Section 4.2.4, and also {{?RFC5861}} for additional controls over stale content.

-Stale responses can be refreshed by assigning a validator, saving both transfer bandwidth and latency for large responses; see {{?RFC7232}}.
+Stale responses can be refreshed by assigning a validator, saving both transfer bandwidth and latency for large responses; see {{?I-D.ietf-httpbis-semantics}}.

-If an application defines a request header field that might be used by a server to change the response's headers or body, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the "no-store" cache-control directive defined in {{!RFC7234}}, Section 5.2.2.3) or consistently send the Vary response header ({{!RFC7231}}, Section 7.1.4).
+If an application defines a request header field that might be used by a server to change the response's headers or body, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the "no-store" cache-control directive defined in {{!I-D.ietf-httpbis-caching}}, Section 5.2.2.3) or consistently send the Vary response header ({{!I-D.ietf-httpbis-semantics}}, Section 10.1.4).

 For example, this response: